fluent/fluent-bit-docs/pipeline/outputs/observe.md

 For now the functionality is pretty basic and it issues a POST request with the data records in [MessagePack](http://msgpack.org) (or JSON) format.

-The following are the specfic HTTP parameters to employ:
+The following are the specific HTTP parameters to employ:

 ## Configuration Parameters